ralphcrisostomo/grunt-hazy/README.md

 ### Sample Output
 #### PHP

 In this example, we have the basic setup.
-So if the `sample.php` file has the content:
+So if the `sample.php` file has the content :

 ```php
 <?php echo 'hello world'; ?>